 Because there are wide variations in design of mattress models, it is impossible to say that one type is always best for combination sleepers.
 That said, we can offer general guidance about which types are most likely to meet the needs of combination sleepers.

-Combination sleepers need an excellent blend of responsiveness and resilience, and this is most easily found in latex and hybrid mattresses.
-These mattresses have the bounce needed to permit changing positions without difficulty but also provide enough pressure point relief to enhance spinal alignment in any position.
+Combination sleepers need an excellent blend of responsiveness and resilience, and this is most easily found in foam, hybrid, and latex mattresses.
+These mattresses have the contouring needed to adjust to whatever position the body takes through the night.

 Airbeds, especially airbeds with additional comfort material, receive an honorable mention because of their ability to be adjusted.
 This level of flexibility allows combination sleepers to modify the feel of their mattress in real-time.

 Because they provide more bounce than contouring, innersprings may not offer sufficient support, especially for people who spend a lot of time in a side-sleeping position.